WikoCuber/Smoczy-Clicker/README.md

 ![alting](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/a143130d-b961-495a-be50-f61ab991346d)

 ### Void
 Void is a script that open void (/otchlan) and drops everything.
-Intelligent checkbox determines is script supposed to drop only black item (works only in non fullscreen mode).
-Texture pack template is
+Intelligent checkbox determines is script supposed to drop only black item (works only in non fullscreen mode, so you may change your coordniate settings).
+Template texture pack is in your exe file.

 ![void](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/8348893c-2a42-423e-a8b7-d7e5427dfdda)